ChaunceyKiwi/Algorithms-DS/articles/sketch-description/network-flow.md

 * Ford-Falkerson algorithm
 	* A greedy algorithm that computes the maximum flow in a flow network
 	* Running time O(mC) where C is the total capacity of arcs leaving s
+	* Fatser Ford-Falkerson algorithm: try to augument path with a lower bound on bottleneck

 * Max flow vs Min cut

 * Matchings
+	* A matching is a set of edges such that every vertex is incident to at most one edge from M
 	* Objective: find a matching in G of maximal size
 	* Algorithms:
 		* Orient all edges from X to Y